-First of its kind in Switzerland, it focuses on the methodologies used to generate, analyze and interpret patients' molecular profiles, also touching upon the associated regulatory technical, ethical and challenges.
-As an important outcome, it establishes a common language between the wide range of professionals involved in the personalized oncology process, from biologists, bio-informaticians, pathologists to clinicians, enabling an efficient and better-informed use of e.g. genomic data for both routine clinical practice and clinical research.
-Moreover, it empowers professionals to develop a vision in their own institution, by critically evaluating the potential benefits and limitations of current and future developments in personalized oncology.
+First of its kind in Switzerland, it will focus on the methodologies used to generate, analyze and interpret patients' molecular profiles, also touching upon the associated technical, regulatory and ethical challenges.
+As an important outcome, it will establish a common language between the wide range of professionals involved in the personalized oncology process, from biologists, bioinformaticians, pathologists to clinicians, enabling an efficient and better informed use of e.g. genomic data for both routine clinical practice and clinical research.
+Moreover, it should empower professionals to develop a vision in their own institution, by critically evaluating the potential benefits and limitations of current and future developments in personalized oncology.